tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 ## Expressions versus Statements

-We refer to any JavaScript code which evaluates to a value as an *expression*.
+We refer to any JavaScript code that evaluates to a value as an *expression*.
 For example, the expression `1+1` evaluates to `2`.
 We can see in the Chrome console: